 Busy dog owners often select collars in a pretty haphazard fashion.
 They measure their dog’s neck, find a good color and start clicking “buy now” buttons.
-But this often leads to problems, and it is wise to take a few minutes to learn about an under-appreciated aspect of dog collars that can have a strong influence on their comfort and performance.
+But this often leads to problems, and it is wise to take a few minutes to learn about an under-appreciated aspect of dog collars, specifically wide dog collars, that can have a strong influence on their comfort and performance.

-Collars come in a variety of lengths and designs, and you obviously have to choose one that fits around your dog’s neck; but collars also come in a variety of widths.
+Collars come in a variety of lengths, thickness and designs, and you obviously have to choose one that fits around your dog’s neck; but collars also come in a variety of widths.
 And like collar length, collar width deserves careful attention.

 Generally speaking, larger dogs require wider collars.
 This extra width helps ensure the collar can withstand the stresses a large dog can inflict upon it, and it prevents the collar from digging into your dog’s neck too.
 The wider surface area spreads out the force and helps to prevent injuries.